Particular/docs.particular.net/servicecontrol/installation.md

 To perform a clean uninstallation of ServiceControl from a machine:

-1. Remove each ServiceControl instance using ServiceControl Management (or Powershell)
+1. Remove each ServiceControl instance using ServiceControl Management (or PowerShell)
 2. Uninstall ServiceControl Management using Add or Remove programs